We’re looking at an earlier start time of 8:30am for 2018. This will be confirmed as soon as possible.

-The exit from the Railway Line is slightly different this year.
-We’ve put in a new path just short of the entrance to the pump house.
+We’ve put in a new path to the right just short of the entrance to the pump house.
 This will bring you onto the Marina behind the half marathoners who will be emerging from Atlantic Pond.

 The race runs along Centre Park Road to the third relay changeover on Victoria Road.

 From here, it joins the city’s South Link Road (N27) for a short distance to run into Turner’s Cross.

 The South Link Road will start reopening for traffic from 1pm so aim to be past this point by then.
 Again, this is ample time at a moderate walking pace.

 There’s a short steep downhill immediately after the changeover, but the final four miles of the route are almost perfectly flat.
 At Inchigaggin Bridge the route takes a righthand turn onto The Orchards (Inchigaggin Lane) and a right turn again onto The Carrigrohane Road (N22).